Department of Geography and GIS

 Fax: (513) 556-3370

-After retiring from a 30 year career in Engineering at a multinational corporation I returned to school, receiving my PhD in 2014.
+After retiring from a nearly 30 year career in Engineering at a multinational corporation I returned to school, receiving my PhD in 2014.
 My research is focused on human-environmental impacts, both ancient and modern.
 I study modern impacts within the field of Recreation Ecology—particularly impacts from camping, hiking and rock climbing in National Parks and Forests.
 In the area of ancient impacts, I use spatial analysis to examine Landscape Archaeology issues such as settlement pattern, agricultural potential and hydrology.
-I work primarily in the areas of the lowland Maya in Central America and in the American Southwest.
+I work primarily in the areas of the lowland Maya in Mexico and Central America, and in the American Southwest.
 For my full CV please follow the link: http://homepages.uc.edu/~carrcr/CV.htm